Tile and tile notification overview (Windows Runtime apps)

 Tile templates for all tiles are available in two varieties: static and peek.
 The content of a peek tile scrolls up and down within the tile space to display the full communication; static tiles are fixed.

-Peek templates used on Windows Phone 8.1 flip rather than scroll.
+: Peek templates used in Windows Phone Store apps flip rather than scroll.

 When your app is first installed, it displays a default tile in the Start screen.
 Generally, it is just a representation of your logo or other branding.
 In the illustration above, the tiles for Windows Internet Explorer and the Windows Store are default tiles.
 Your default tile is defined in your app's manifest file and is displayed until the tile is updated through its first notification.
 The tile reverts to the default whenever it has no other notification to display.